ipfs/ipfs-docs/docs/README.md

 # Learn how to build the future of the internet

-<p style="font-size:1.65rem; font-weight: 100; line-height: 2rem; margin-top: -15px;">Whether you're a tiny startup or a huge multinational company, you need to learn how to protect yourself and your users from the dangers of a centralized internet.
-This website contains everything you need to start using the InterPlanetary File System and help future-proof yourself.</p>
+<p style="font-size:1.65rem; font-weight: 200; line-height: 2rem; margin-top: -15px;">No matter who you are or what you're creating, you can be part of the movement to create the next generation of the internet.
+This documentation site contains everything you need to start building using the InterPlanetary File System (IPFS) and pave the way for the future Web.</p>

+<p style="font-size:1.65rem; font-weight: 200; line-height: 2rem; margin-top: -15px;">Check out some of the most popular content in these docs below — or explore the main site menu to learn about key IPFS [concepts], try out [how-to guides](/how-to/), see [API and CLI references](/reference/), and more.
+Just want to [install IPFS?
+We've got you covered.](/install/)</p>

 ## Host a static website on IPFS